What to Wear Jet Skiing – A Beginners Guide

 Being able to have your feet planted securely on the sides of your jet ski is crucial to a safe ride and having the appropriate footwear will ensure a safe jet skiing experience.

 There are tons of options out there for water shoes.
 Some are porous to allow for breathability, while others are closed-toe to truly keep your feet dry.
+The best water shoes for jet skiing are those that fit snuggly and have ample grip.
 Dicks Sporting Goods has some really affordable options for water shoes, including their own brand.

 3. Life Jacket/Life Vest